mekion/the-bimo-project/README.md

 # Bimo Robotics Kit – Open-Source Bipedal Robotics Platform

-**An open-source robotics development kit for building, training, and deploying bipedal walking policies.**
 ![Bimo Robotics Kit](assets/bimo_main.webp)
 Bimo is a **45 cm tall bipedal robot** created to democratize bipedal robotics research in a compact platform.
 Get started with pre-built kits or customize the design.
 Includes complete CAD files (coming soon), RP2040 firmware, Isaac Lab training environment, and a Python API for real-time control and model deployment